 China has the world’s strongest internet censorship program and nothing like you have ever seen.
 It employs numerous people in its Internet Police force and censors the internet to an unbelievable level.
 From multiple websites to web hosting services, streaming providers, VPNs, and anything containing blacklisted keywords will be filtered and blocked by the Great Firewall of China.
 Therefore, if you are traveling to China, then using an internet freely can be a hurdle.

-To overcome the perils of GFW, a China VPN is required.
+To overcome the perils of GFW, a VPN China 2018 is required.
 The providers that we mentioned earlier are working well for Chinese users.
 Their comprehensive server spread along with great performance will allow you to enjoy the internet in China to the fullest.